 - Certain types of net capital gain are taxed at 25 to 28%.
-This includes gain on the sale of collectibles (certain coins, art, antique vehicles, etc.) and gain attributable to un-recaptured depreciation on the sale of real estate.
+It includes gain on the sale of collectibles (certain coins, art, antique vehicles, etc.) and gains attributable to un-recaptured depreciation on the sale of real estate.
 The cut-offs are $466,950 for married filing jointly, $441,000 for head of household, and $233,475 for married filing singly.

 Do you have capital gains to report on this or next year’s tax return?
-Keep the above rules in mind as you plan for your personal and/or business taxes.
+Keep the above rules in mind as you plan for your personal and business taxes.

 Remember: You are not in this alone!
 Consult a Tax Advisor at Block Advisors to help you maximize your tax savings throughout the year.